amabdulr/CNWG/Chunking.md

          - Prepositional phrase: Provide additional context or details.
          - Purpose: Explain why the action is being performed.
          - Until-conclusion: Describe when the action should stop.
          - Substeps (optional): Break down larger steps into concise mini-steps.
 Keep each step to no more than 9 substeps.
+Use a numbered list.
          - Additional Information (optional): Include any necessary information to support the step, possibly using if-then conditions.
          - Step Result (optional) - Describe the outcome or confirmation of successful completion of this step.
      The phrasing of a step command uses some or all parts of the formula, but always in the same order.
 Most step commands use between two and just a few parts of the formula.
 Refer to the Examples of Task with complex step commands section.